All Episodes

 And so they run into this real issue on everything.

-And it'll also especially affect those people that are being paid $10,000 a month to keep quiet, and it's their quote bonus for their work in Area 51 for basically keeping quiet about all the stuff they see, right?
+And it's their quote bonus for their work in Area 51 for basically keeping quiet about all the stuff they see, right?

 And it won't take too many more months based on what we saw in the Soviet Union.

-So if we were looking at a political breakup of the United States in a similar fashion as had happened in the Soviet Union, for similar reasons at an economic level,
+So if we were looking at a political breakup of the United States in a similar fashion as had happened in the Soviet Union for similar reasons at an economic level, not political, because we've been infiltrated by the CCP and they've had this long march through our institutions and corrupted our education system and destroyed the education of a couple of generations.

-Um, long, long, long list of conspiracies.
+Long, long, long, long list of conspiracies.

-But uh so we're not quite the same as the Soviet Union, right?
+So we're not quite the same as the Soviet Union, right?

-So that's what we're going through from March here.
+So that's what we're going through from March here, so the 24th of February.

 But the majority of this effect will be seen in March.

-And that will sort of start our counter to these other effects that will roll out in the future, because the effects of this clim uh crying and complaining um wouldn't be a party uh session or whatever that occurs on the 24th, with lots of people weeping and wailing and much gnashing of teeth and emotions and histrionics and that kind of stuff.
+Because the effects of this crying and complaining, I wouldn't be a party, session or whatever that occurs on the 24th with lots of people weeping and wailing and much gnashing of teeth and emotions and histrionics and that kind of stuff.

 Okay.

-And commensurate with this, there's gonna be people that will have emotional releases, but they have big building tension now.
+And commensurate with this, there's going to be people that will have emotional releases.

-A lot of people are running through this FOMO, fear of missing out uh on the cryptos, and so they've got building tension that way.
+A lot of people are running through this FOMO, fear of missing out on the cryptos, and so they've got building tension that way.

-Uh so you'll be able to buy milk for your family, and so they feel they have a building emotional tension on that, but theirs is a positive as opposed to the negative of the FOMO.
+And so they feel they have a building emotional tension on that, but theirs is a positive as opposed to the negative of the FOMO.

 And we'll also have release tension throughout this period of time.

-Uh it's not all building, of course, you can't have that.
+It's not all building, of course, you can't have that.

 And then they decide to sell off and buy stuff.